 To be eligible to enter for this award, you should be a small or medium-sized enterprise (SME), a non-profit organisation (NPO), or a similar organisation.

 The evaluation criteria is split into three parts, each with their percentages of influence on the initial assessments.
 They are:

 The innovation criterion requires organisations to:

-The impact criterion is designed to test if the organisation has demonstrated significant and tangible results.
+The impact criterion is designed to test if the organisation has:

-The inspiration criterion is designed to test if.
+The inspiration criterion is designed to test if the organisation has:

-The organisation has a long-term vision and credible plan to deploy the prize money and scale up outcomes and impact over the next 10-15 years.
+a long-term vision and credible plan to deploy the prize money and scale up outcomes and impact over the next 10-15 years;

-The organisations can outline the scale of their ambition and how they can multiply the positive impact of their core issues and continue to improve people’s lives.
+a clear outline of the scale of their ambition and how they can multiply the positive impact of their core issues and continue to improve people’s lives;

 demonstrated an ability to inspire others to multiply, sustain and catalyse further benefits.